Mango fruit is one of the most popular, nutritionally rich fruit.

 Fresh mango is a very rich source of potassium.

-Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
+Potassium is an important component of cell and body fluids that helps control heart rate and blood pressure.

 It's also a very good source of vitamin-B6 (pyridoxine), vitamin-C and vitamin-E.